dyo/dyo/README.md

 // forceUpdate{Boolean} tells the render to force an initial mount
 // which clears the element and does an initial mount to it.
 // this is by default executated on the initial render/ first time you
-// call the render instance
+// call the render instance.
 ```

 --